 #1 – Banking

 In banking businesses, Escrow is used for protecting automatic banking and vending equipment like ATMs; the money is deposited in the vending machine (ATMs) before completion of the transaction between the customer and the bank.

 Escrow is used in the judiciary cash settlements also.
 The defendant deposit money with the escrow fund of law, and the fund distributes the money as per the settlement of the law.

 #3 – Real Estate

-Escrow payments are mostly done in real-estate transactions due to the heavy amount of payment.
+Escrow payments are mostly made in real-estate transactions due to the substantial amount of payment.
 The buyer makes earnest money checks to an escrow to show his credibility to buy the properties.
-These agreements are used for attorneys, title agents and notaries as well.
+These agreements are used for attorneys, title agents, and notaries as well.

 #4 – Mergers & Acquisitions

 Escrow agreements are used in M & A arrangements to secure warranties and indemnities offered by the seller because of the high credit risk on the seller to be able to recover all the money.
 These agreements do not only complete the transfer of assets, rather are extended to longer periods.

 Since gambling is a game based on the contingent future event, such agreements are mostly used in these transactions where a disinterested person becomes a stakeholder to hold the money until the event takes place and distribute the funds accordingly.